 The following summarized recommendations suggest next steps for City Council to advance the development of a central park and civic center commons on the three public spaces: Library Lot, Liberty Plaza, and Library Lane).
-The recommendations as outlined below represent as close to a consensus as the Task Force could come.
+The recommendations outlined below represent the viewpoints of the majority of Task Force members.